lpinzari/sql-psql-udy/01_basic_sql/10_order_by.md

 If you are using the **LIMIT** statement, it **will always appear last**.
 As you learn additional commands, the order of these statements will matter more.

 Remember `DESC` can be added after the column in your `ORDER BY` statement to sort in descending order, as the default is to sort in ascending order.

+Lastly, we saw that we can `ORDER BY` **more than one column at a time**.
+When you **provide a list of columns** in an ORDER BY command, **the sorting occurs using the leftmost column in your list first**, then the next column from the left, and so on.
+We still have the ability to flip the way we order using DESC.

 ## Exercises